girllich/towers-for-tarrasques/creation.md

 Past: Knowledge of past events, societies, and cultures.
 Bard: Dancing, singing, playing musical instruments.
 Pet: Communicating with, training, calming animals.
-Smoke: Knowledge and use of potions, poisons, and explosives.
+Smoke: Knowledge and use of potions, poisons, drugs, and explosives.
 Cook: Preparing delicious and nourishing meals.
-Thief: Ability to open locks without the original key.
+Steal: Ability to open locks without the original key.